MGJvanGroeningen/gaia_oc_amd/README.md

 If you want to explore the methods that are used, be sure to check out the tutorial notebooks in the examples directory.
 The `quick_tutorial.ipynb` notebook shows a minimal example while the `tutorial.ipynb` notebook walks through the methods step by step.

+## Version 0.2

+### Major changes

+- Improved speed and reduced memory usage of the candidate evaluation by drawing samples with Cholesky decomposition.
+- Improved speed of creating deep sets datasets by creating support sets simultaneously.
+- The 'fast_mode' for creating features is no longer optional but hard coded, due to mitigation of memory issues.
+- Fixed a bug where isochrone data points were inappropriately offset by the estimated extinction effect.
+These points had effective temperatures outside the range suited for the extinction model.
+This bug resulted in both a large increase in interpolated isochrone points, which increased feature calculation time, and messed up the zero-uncertainty boundaries in the plots as the grid on which the contour was based was too sparse.
+- Only relevant columns are retained when saving source set csv files, reducing storage memory (e.g. columns used to calculate magnitude errors are no longer needed afterwards).
+- Option to output the cone data in csv format (which loads faster than votable format, but requires more storage).
+- Option to manually set the support set size when evaluating candidates.
+- Added a new (default) pretrained model, which was trained longer and on more clusters.

+### Minor changes
+- Changed the iterative process for determining the isochrone and parallax deltas to linearly increase or decrease the threshold value instead of exponentially.
+- Added option to set the member fractions, used to determine the isochrone and parallax deltas, in the `build_sets` function.
+- Calculation to the isochrone distance happens in chunks to mitigate memory usage.
+- Added scikit-learn to the requirements due to dependence from the `dustapprox` package.
+- Cone search query excludes sources without BP or RP magnitude measurements.
+- Fixed bug where the `query_vizier_catalog` function would fail if no new column names were provided.
+- Fixed bug which caused an error when using the modes 'danielski_2018' and 'EDR3' in the `correct_for_extinction` function.
+- Added some new documentation and fixed a number of documentation errors.